Research Into Prince Harry's And Meghan Markle's Ancestors Just Got Awkward

 When you're famous and when you're royal, historians and regular people alike tend to enjoy digging deep into your family history.
 Since the early days of Meghan Markle and Prince Harry's relationship, genealogists have been having a field day mapping out the actress' family tree.
-With the most spectacular timing, just as the couple announced their engagement, it has been discovered that Harry's 14th great-uncle ordered one of Markle's ancestors to be beheaded.
-Awkward.
+It took until now for someone to find something truly awkward: Harry's 14th great-uncle ordered one of Markle's ancestors to be beheaded.

 According to the Telegraph, Australian historian Michael Reed traced Markle's family all the way back to John Plantagenet, King of England in the 12th century — so, take that, snobs who want to call her a commoner.
 Other genealogists have already found that the two lovebirds are also cousins through a man named Ralph Bowes, the high sheriff of County Durham, who was born in 1480.
 That's enough generations back not to be too icky, we presume.